 With that being said, I was thrilled to stumble across a couple vintage tea towels at a local thrift shop last week.
-I have been coveting similar Anthropologie dish towels, but we’re far to hard on ours (think overflowing coffee maker like the one I experienced this morning!) to spend in the ballpark of $20 each.
+I have been coveting similar Anthropologie dish towels, but we’re far too hard on ours (think overflowing coffee maker like the one I experienced this morning!) to spend in the ballpark of $20 each.
 Instead, I picked up both of these for $3!

 The “Scottish Wild Flowers” cotton tea towel was created by Glen Appin, a Scottish textile and gift company dating back to 1903.
-I love the summery colors and simple illustrations of some of my favorite flowers.
+I love the summery colors and simple illustrations of some of my favourite flowers.

 If you’re looking for vintage tea towels to add some fun and whimsy to your kitchen, there’s a fantastic selection on Etsy in a variety of styles.
-However, you may have to hit some shops to find a good deal like I did.
+However, you may have to hit some thrift shops to find a good deal like I did.